Utility comparison

 Which utility's customers benefit more from switching

-Penn Power customers face the higher default rate at 12.606¢/kWh, so they have more headroom to save by switching.
-Penelec customers start from a lower baseline but can still find meaningful savings in the competitive market.
+Penn Power customers face the slightly higher default rate at 13.477¢/kWh versus Penelec's 13.142¢ — a narrow 0.34¢ gap.
+Penelec customers start from a marginally lower baseline, but both can find meaningful savings in the competitive market.

 Penelec's larger customer base (595K vs 160K) typically attracts more supplier competition, which can mean more plan variety and competitive pricing.
 Penn Power's smaller market still has active suppliers, but fewer overall options.